MattrCoUk/WP_child_theme_boilerplate/README.md

 A blank boilerplate to kick-start child theme development.

-Clear boilerpate files with the script:

-`[your theme dirs]/clear-boilerplate-files.sh`
+**Uninstallation**

+Remove extra files, leave only Wordpress theme files:

+`[theme path]/clear-boilerplate-files.sh`

-(Will remove the git repo, license README and this script as well, leaves default screenshot as you might use it as a template for your own)
+(Will remove the git repo, license, README and this script as well)